mohitpai/journey-optimizer.en/help/using/building-journeys/copy-to-sandbox.md

 >title="Dependent objects"
 >abstract="This is the list of associated objects used in the journey.
 This list displays the name, the object type, as well as the internal Journey Optimizer ID."

 Journey Optimizer allows you to copy an entire journey from one sandbox to another.
 For example, you can copy a journey from your Stage sandbox environment to your Production sandbox.
-In addition to the journey itself, Journey Optimizer also copies most of the objects the journey depends on: messages, segments, presets, schemas, events and actions.
+In addition to the journey itself, Journey Optimizer also copies most of the objects the journey depends on: messages, segments, surfaces (i.e. presets), schemas, events and actions.
 Refer to the [limitations](../building-journeys/copy-to-sandbox.md#limitations)

 >[!CAUTION]
 >